-As we said earlier, the most probable reason for your RSS feeds to display error is poor formatting.
-This poor formatting can be due to a blank space once you close the PHP tag in a plugin or in your theme’s functions.php file.
+As we said earlier, the most probable reason for your RSS feeds to display errors is poor formatting.
+This poor formatting can be due to a blank space once you close the PHP tag in a plugin or your theme’s functions.php file.

-Meanwhile, you can read this article on Increase PHP time limit in WordPress.
+Meanwhile, you can read this article on Increasing the PHP time limit in WordPress.